Data Privacy Notice

 1. Personal data – what is it?
 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation 2018 (the “GDPR”).

 2. Who are we?
-The PCC of St. Peter’s Church, Barford (the PCC) is the data controller (contact details below).
+The PCC of St. Peter’s Church, Barford (the PCC) is the primary data controller (contact details below).
 This means it decides how personal data is processed and for what purposes.
+This Notice also covers the Priest-in-Charge and the Associate Priest.

 3. How do we process personal data?
-The PCC complies with its obligations under the General Data Protection Regulations 2018 (GDPR) by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+All mentioned above comply with their obligations under the General Data Protection Regulations 2018 (GDPR) by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We may use personal data for the following purposes: -